What is Stop-Loss Order (Stop Order)?

 It is not necessary that the order will be placed at $90, it can also happen that it will be placed either $89 or at $91 based on the market conditions.

-Stop-Loss Order Example 2 – Portfolio
+Example #2 – Portfolio

-Your portfolio size is $1,00,000 and the risk you are willing to take is of 1%.
-The total risk for your portfolio which you are willing to take is of 1% which sums the total amount to $1000.The position size is of $12,500.
+Your portfolio size is $1,00,000 and the risk you are willing to take is 1%.
+The total risk for your portfolio which you are willing to take is 1% which sums the total amount to $1000.The position size is $12,500.
 This is the total amount of risk you are willing to take.

 The stop-loss order is placed at 8% and the current share price is $50.
-Considering the stop-loss order at 8% the share price and the risk you are willing to take is at $46 per share.
+Considering the stop-loss order at 8% the share price and the risk you are willing to take are at $46 per share.
 That is the total amount of loss per share at $4.

 Instead of stop-loss, if the protection was on the gain then at 20% the total profit would have been $60.
 Similarly, at 30%, it would have been $65 and at 40% it would have been $70.